jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 and it underscores that organizations need to Defend Forward with more proactive approaches to cybersecurity.

 The best defense against ransomware attacks is to ensure your data is not stolen or encrypted in the first place through effective prevention, detection and response.
-It is my hope that your organizations will find this report insightful and that it will serve to inform your organizations strategies to remain undefeated by ransomware.
+It is my hope that your organizations will find this report insightful and that it will serve to inform your organization’s strategies to remain undefeated by ransomware.

 Our mission is to enable
 Defenders to reverse the
 adversary advantage.
 To